Probabilistic Contrastive Learning Recovers the Correct Aleatoric Uncertainty of Ambiguous Inputs: Probabilistic Contrastive Learning

 \end{proposition}

-We can now combine these ingredients to derive our main result: if an encoder minimizes the probabilistic InfoNCE loss, then it must have identified the correct posteriors, up to a constant orthogonal rotation of the latent space.
+In the above \cref{eq:mazur}, the pairwise cosine similarities in the true and the predicted latent space can only be equal if the two spaces are the same up to a rotation, i.e., $\hat{\mu}(x) = R \mu(x)$.
+This is ensured by the Extended Mazur-Ulam Theorem \citep{dml_inversion}.
+We can now combine these ingredients to derive our main result: If an encoder minimizes the MCInfoNCE loss, then it must have identified the correct posteriors, up to a constant orthogonal rotation of the latent space.